St. George's College, Harare: Academics

 St. George's College is a selective school: an entrance examination must be taken to enter Form One, even by students from Hartmann House.
-'A' grades at Ordinary (O) level are requisite to enter the Lower Sixth Form, with those already at the College not exempt from this requirement.
-The study of religious education is obligatory throughout the six years.
+'A' grades at Ordinary (O) level are requisite to enter the Lower Sixth Form, with those already at the college not exempt from this requirement.
+The study of religious education is obligatory throughout the first four years.

 St. George's College follows the Cambridge International Examinations (CIE) syllabus at IGCSE, AS, and A level.